-ART 3540: World Art (3)
+ART 3540: World Art (3) Prerequisite: ENG 1020 or ENG 1030

 The historical development of non-Western art.
 Emphasis is on the social and philosophical relationships of art to the various non-Western cultures and how these relationships contrast with the role of art in Western cultures.